bassy1992/ENTStores/PERMANENT_MEDIA_SETUP.md

 6. Click "Generate token"
 7. **COPY THE TOKEN** (you won't see it again)

-### Step 3: Add Token to Render
+### Step 3: Add Token to Railway
-1. Go to your Render dashboard
+1. Go to your Railway dashboard
 2. Select your ENTstore service
 3. Go to "Environment" tab
 4. Add new environment variable: